isomerpages/isomer-designacademy/_learning-modules/Website Planning.md

 permalink: /lesson-modules/website-planning/
 description: ""
 ---
 #### About the module ####
-In this module, we will go through some considerations and steps you can take while planning and setting up your website.
-Having proper content planning is important as it helps you to structure your website (e.g. what should be on the homepage).
+This module goes through the considerations you should take during website planning and setup.
+Proper content planning is key in helping you to better structure your website.

 #### Planning content for your website ####